What is organic fabric?

 - Organic cotton fabric – organic cotton fabric wholesale and online.
 Grown using methods and materials that have a low impact on the environment.
 Soft, insulating, breathable

 - Linen – made from the flax fiber which is another traditional fiber crop.
-This needs few chemical fertilizers and less pesticides than cotton.
-Strong, doesn’t strain, has natural lustre
+This needs fewer chemical fertilizers and fewer pesticides than cotton.
+Strong, doesn’t strain, has a natural luster

 - Recycled polyester – uses PET as the raw material which, when used to make recycled fabrics, prevents it from going to landfill

 - Organic wool – produced using sustainable farming practices and without toxic sheep dips.
 Naturally insulating, mold resistant, water repellent